hlmeS/miao-robotics/index.md

 ## Coding without loops

 Imagine you want to control all 12 LEDs that you have wired up.
 Can you guess how much typing it would take to control each one using just basic coding that we used last time?
 Well, take a look at the code below, copy it to your Arduino IDE, and then try adding to it to make the LED's blink backwards from 12 to 1.
 What do you think, is there an easier way?
-How would make this program better?
+How would you make this program better?

 ```c
 int led_1 = 2;